 If you have more questions about COVID-19, call the IDPH Informational Hotline at (800) 889-3931 or e-mail DPH.SICK@ILLINOIS.GOV.

-Adult patients including women in labor, those undergoing surgeries/procedures and emergency patients–one designated adult visitor per day upon passing our entry screening
+Emergency Department, Labor and Delivery, Mother/Baby Unit, Maternal Fetal Medicine–one designated adult visitor per day upon passing our entry screening

 Pediatric/NICU patients—two designated adult visitors per day upon passing our entry screening